survival-lumc/ValidationCompRisks/Prediction_FG.md

 The 5-year cumulative incidence of breast cancer recurrence was 14% (95%
 CI: 11-16%), and 10% (95%CI: 8-12%)

-### 1.2 Secondary investigation: check non-linearity of continuous predictors
+### 1.2 Secondary investigation - check non-linearity of continuous predictors

 The potential non-linear relation between continuous predictors (i.e. age and size) and the outcome should be investigated before